benrhughes/wxr.js/readme.md

-### Very early in dev cycle - DOES NOT WORK

 ##WXR node.js module

-This module wraps access to the Wordpress eXtended Rss format (WXR) for node.js.
-It allows the easy reading and writing of WRX files.
+This module creates files in the Wordpress eXtended Rss format (WXR).
+Site and Post exporting are currently (mostly) working, the rest is being worked on.
+It is still under heavy development so use with caution.

 See demo_wxr.js for an example of what the API may look like when it's done.

-It it licensed under the MIT License.
+Licensed under the MIT License.